-During the year the Company's shares were admitted to trading on New York's OTCQX Market in the form of American Depositary Receipts ("ADRs") under the ticker PXCLY, with each ADR comprising 10 ordinary shares.
+The Company's shares are quoted on London's AIM under the ticker PXC, and are also admitted to trading on New York's OTCQX Market in the form of American Depositary Receipts ("ADRs") under the ticker PXCLY, with each ADR comprising 10 ordinary shares.
 The Bank of New York Mellon sponsored the ADR Program and acts as ADR depositary, custodian and registrar.